postsharp/Metalama.Documentation/content/conceptual/aspects/testing/compile-time-testing.md

 keywords: "compile-time code testing, unit tests compile-time code, .NET 6.0, Metalama.Testing.UnitTesting, compile-time logic, unit-testing compile-time classes, Xunit test project, MetalamaRemoveCompileTimeOnlyCode, disable Metalama, test methods"
 ---

-# Testing compile-time code
+# Testing compile-time helper code

-When building complex aspects, it's advisable to shift the intricate compile-time logic, for instance, code that queries the code model, to compile-time classes that are not aspects.
+When building complex aspects, it's advisable to shift the intricate compile-time logic, for instance, code that queries the code model, to compile-time helper classes that are not aspects.
 Unlike aspects, these compile-time classes can be subjected to unit tests.

 ## Benefits